-On December 2022, the regulation (EU) 2022/2554 on Digital Operational Resilience for the financial sector was published in the Official Journal of the European Union.
+In December 2022, the regulation (EU) 2022/2554 on Digital Operational Resilience for the financial sector was published in the Official Journal of the European Union.
 Also known as Digital Operational Resilience Act (DORA), the regulation intends to harmonise rules regarding digital resilience in the financial sector across all member states.

 Duration: 2h

-Language: Available in English and French
+Language: Available in English and French.
+The supporting material is only available in English.

-Number of participants: max.
-15
+Number of participants: up to 15

 By the end of this training, participants will be able to understand: